 “Great weather is key with this park.
 If possible, avoid visiting on a cloudy day, as you may not be able to see the Teton Mountains.

 If you’re headed to Yellowstone, consider flying into Salt Lake City International Airport.
 Not only is it one of the closest, and most affordable, airport options in the area, but you can also plan a stop at Grand Teton as you drive up to Yellowstone Park; it’s not a long detour and is a good single-day park.” – Ashley Fraboni, Public Relations Specialist, part of the Holiday Inn Club Vacations corporate family since 2019

 Great Smoky Mountains National Park in Tennessee & North Carolina

 Becca hiking with her daughter Savannah

-– Becca Clark, Copywriter, part of the Holiday Inn Club Vacations corporate family since 2016 (Becca is also our resident Smoky Mountains expert!
-Check out her top five recommended day trips from Gatlinburg.)
+– Becca Clark, Copywriter, part of the Holiday Inn Club Vacations corporate family since 2016 (Becca is also our resident Smoky Mountains expert!)

 Some four-legged friends Jennifer found at Cades Cove

-“If you’re on the Tennessee side, check out Cades Cove and then sit back, relax and enjoy a great meal—and a great glass of wine—at nearby Dancing Bear Lodge’s Appalachian Bistro.” – Jennifer C. Harmon (For more trails and post-hike food recommendations, check out this Hikes and Bites post.)
+“If you’re on the Tennessee side, check out Cades Cove and then sit back, relax and enjoy a great post-hike meal—and a great glass of wine—at nearby Dancing Bear Lodge’s Appalachian Bistro.” – Jennifer C. Harmon

 Haleakalā National Park on Maui in Hawaiʻi